 The more modern looking photo stars Aldourie’s very own beautiful retriever, aka Loch Ness Lizzie.
 Our loyal canine friend regularly keeps a beady eye out on the Estate for long lost clan members and likes to befriend the many families and parties of guests who come to stay at Aldourie.
 And of course it goes without saying that she particularly favours other dogs who visit with their owners for short breaks in the four holiday cottages on Loch Ness.

 Viewers have been presented with countless historic properties on their TV screens in recent years, which are being used as filming venues for period dramas, feature films as well as stately backdrops for outdoor cookery programmes, documentaries and roadshows.
-Aldourie Castle is the perfect corporate event location in Scotland and ideal setting for a private castle rental for film sets.
+Aldourie Castle is the perfect corporate event location in Scotland and the ideal setting for a castle filming location.
 Just some of the features include ideal location with large spaces, acres of idyllic grounds, available for private use and featuring the most stunning interiors.

 We have had a major filming session over the past few months, which we look forward to announcing very soon.
-In the meantime we are promoting the Castle to filming location agents as an ideal historic venue and grounds.
+In the meantime we are promoting our Castle filming location to agents as an ideal historic venue and grounds.
 We think Antiques Roadshow, for instance, would be very at home at Aldourie.
 Here are just some of the reasons why…

 A helpful and supportive team